 The significant impact of Host header attack lies in the password resetting functionality.
 The most common scenario of this attack is that the hacker generates a secret token, and then sends a mail that has a link containing the mysterious symbol of the hacker.
 The hacker then urges the user to make use of his link and also requests a password reset link that redirects the user to him.
 In this case, if the web application makes use of this host header value when composing with the reset link, and when the user clicks the poisoned reset link in the mail, the user will become a victim to the hacker.
 The attacker will obtain the password reset token and make use of his password for his destructive purposes.

-A hacker can modify the legitimate host header with a wrong host in the request, and it poisons the cache of the web application server as well the proxy.
+- A hacker can modify the legitimate host header with a wrong host in the request, and it poisons the cache of the web application server as well the proxy.
 It has nothing to do with the browser.
-When the authorised user tries to access the host, the cache of the web server is poisoned with the hacker’s domain that redirects the licensed user to the domain of the hacker.
+When the authorised user tries to access the host, the cache of the web server is poisoned with the hacker’s domain that redirects the user to the domain of the hacker.

-If the host headers are used for writing links without a proper HTML encoding, there may be a possibility for Cross-site scripting.
+- If the host headers are used for writing links without a proper HTML encoding, there may be a possibility for Cross-site scripting.

-Access to the internal host.
+- Access to the internal host.

-HTML INJECTION also can be done.
+- HTML INJECTION can also be done.

-Mitigate the Host header attack in Apache and Nginx by creating a dummy virtual host that catches all requests from unrecognised Host headers.
+- Mitigate the Host header attack in Apache and Nginx by creating a dummy virtual host that catches all requests from unrecognised Host headers.

-Respective mapping of the domains that are received in the host header of each HTTP request with itself.
+- Respective mapping of the domains that are received in the host header of each HTTP request with itself.

-Use secure server configuration.
+- Use secure server configuration.

 Many application developers did not realize that the HTTP host header is accessible and controllable by all users.
 In an application security perspective, the input given by the user is always deceivable, and it is unsafe to trust.
 So, a web developer should consider host header issues as a serious ongoing threat, which must be inspected deeply.
 Moreover, we must implement the required mitigation measures to safeguard ourselves.

 For the above requirements to be satisfied, a capable cyber security vendor who provides genuine cybersecurity services must be hired.
 We have identified many Host Header issues that were existing in many of our client’s applications.
 Most significantly, we have eliminated them through our security veteran’s and have also provided practical awareness on how to be astoundingly safe against such possible threats.
-We, are center for Cyber Security Excellence, passionate to secure you from all security threats on your budget.
+We are center for Cyber Security Excellence, passionate to secure you from all security threats on your budget.
 Talk to our experts any time, for further clarification and for better insights.